 Almost everyone knows the Moscow Mule.
 The vodka-based cocktail is one of the most popular and influential drinks in the world.
-And this refreshing mix of tangy lime and spicy ginger beer paved the way for many Mule cocktails and Moscow-Mule variations.
+And this refreshing mix of tangy lime and spicy ginger beer paved the way for many Mule cocktails just like the Mezcal Mule.

 Ingredients of a Mezcal Mule

 This Mezcal Mule cocktail does a little more than merely replace the base spirit.

 It sticks to the base template of spirit base, ginger beer, and lime juice, but it also adds some additional ingredients.
 Fresh and subtle notes of cucumber come in as well as sweet and sour passionfruit pulp.

 To balance the intensely smoky taste of Mezcal and to help it blend with the other ingredients, you need a dash of agave nectar.
 That also brings some sweetness and emphasizes the agave notes from the Mezcal.

 In his original recipe, Jim Meehan used passion fruit puree.
 However, I prefer the sour taste and freshness of fresh passion fruit pulp.